 Section 7.1. – Fiscal Year.
 The fiscal year of SCTEM shall coincide with the Host Institution’s fiscal year.
 The Executive Director, as articulated in Article 9, shall function as SCTEM’s Treasurer, along with his/her other duties, and has full fiscal responsibility for SCTEM.
 The Executive Director shall issue and report on SCTEM’s financial results to the Advisory Board at the annual and winter advisory board meetings.
 Additional financial reviews can be requested via a 2/3 vote by the Advisory Board.

 Section 7.2. – Accounting Principles and Audits.
-SCTEM’s financials shall be subject to the Host Institution’s accounting principles and shall be audited from time-to-time as deemed necessary and appropriate by the Host Institution or by Law.
+SCTEM’s financials shall be subject to the Host Institution’s accounting principles.

 Section 8.1 – Advisory Board.
 SCTEM shall be counseled by an Advisory Board.
 The Advisory Board will be composed of the following members:

 Each Advisory Board member serves voluntarily, without compensation from SCTEM (other than as allowed by Section 4.2).
 There will not be a fixed number of Advisory Board members, but there will be at least as many Collegiate Advisory Board Members as there are Supplier Advisory Board Members.
 The number of Advisory Board members will be based on need and determined by a 2/3 majority vote as described in Section 11.2.
 In addition to reviewing the qualifications of potential new Advisory Board Members, the Advisory Board will strive toward representation by a consistently diverse group of schools (large, small, public, private, etc.) and a diverse group of suppliers (distributors, software companies, financial institutions, airlines, etc.).